TheRemjx/bootstrap-demo/bootstrap-ss3/LOG.md

 ## Build static carousel
-- Purpose: The base of other event
+- Purpose: The base material of session 3

 ## Build range that can change Carousel speed
 - Purpose: document.getElementById